 By Aaron West

 Some dishwashers have an array of programs while others keep it simple.
 Find out what different programs do and which you need.

-Main dishwasher program
+Main or normal dishwasher program

 Energy-save or eco dishwasher program